 Do you have a favorite artist who may be going on tour soon?
 If one of those places happens to be the city you live in, why not purchase a ticket to attend?

 You’ll get to watch them perform plenty of fan favorites live, and sing along with other attendees.
+Don’t forget to check out local Mississippi music events too, as the state has a rich music history and a vibrant live music scene.

 9) Explore another nearby, metropolitan city.